Skip to main content

 Menopause and oral health

-It’s time we started talking about it, and Delta Dental is leading the charge.
-By understanding the link between menopause and oral health, we can keep our smiles healthy and bright.
+A shocking 84% of women 50+ don’t know how menopause affects their oral health.
+It’s time we started talking about it, and Delta Dental is leading the conversation.
+By understanding the link between menopause and oral health, women can help improve their oral and overall health.

 How does menopause affect teeth and gums?